Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 Core temperature: 50° to 55°C (122° to 131°F)

-A steak saignant is cooked slightly longer than a rare blue steak but is still relatively rare.
+A steak saignant is cooked slightly longer than a blue rare steak, but is still relatively rare.
 75% of the interior is red with a thin charred crust, and the flesh is still tender and juicy.

 It’s pretty common to order steaks and hamburgers with low-fat content rare (saignant).